kevinwilde/kevinwil.de/books.md

+- **In Order to Live: A North Korean Girl's Journey to Freedom** - Yeonmi Park
 - **How to Pronounce Knife** - Souvankham Thammavongsa
 - **Golden Gates: Fighting for Housing in America** - Conor Dougherty
 - **Born a Crime: Stories from a South African Childhood** - Trevor Noah